naeem-gitonga/image-server/README.md

 # Image Server
-Simple Python server that serves does inference using GPU.
+Simple Python server that serves does inference using a GPU.
 Used as a demo on my NVIDIA DGX Spark (GB10 Grace Blackwell Superchip).
 I pulled my models from [Hugging Face](https://huggingface.co/) and ran them locally.
 In theory, I could drop in different models at will.